Ruth Horsting: Early life and education

-She was born as Ruth Carolyn Johnson on January 18, 1919 in Chicago, Illinois.
+She was born as Ruth Carolyn Johnson on January 18, 1919, in Chicago, Illinois.
 Horsting attended Northwestern University, where she earned a B.A. degree (1940) and an M.F.A. degree (1959).
 Additional study was done at the School of the Art Institute of Chicago, from 1946 to 1950.

 Career

 In 1959, she divorced and moved to California with her three children.
 Starting in 1959, Horsting taught at the University of California, Davis (UC Davis), initially within the Department of Home Economics and later transferring to the Department of Art.
-Horsting's work was often large scale bronze or steel sculptures, she used the lost wax method.
+Horsting's worked with large scale bronze or steel sculptures using the method of lost-wax casting.

 In 1970, Horsting was given a teaching sabbatical and during this time she stayed at Sea Ranch, co-authored a book, and started a study of yoga.
 She co-authored with Rosana Pistolese the illustrated book, History of Fashions (1970), published by Wiley.
 The following year in 1971, her eldest son William Francis Horsting died at age 26, which prompted her to retire from teaching and start a journey of reflection.
 In 1971, Horsting sponsored monk and yoga master Baba Hari Dass to come to the United States, for the purpose of teaching yoga.
 At the age of 52, she became a full time student of Ashtanga yoga.

 Starting in 1978, Horsting and other yoga students and followers of Baba Hari Dass founded the Mount Madonna Center, which serves as a retreat, conference center, and K-12 school.
 Around 100 people had lived at the center too.
 Horsting began using the name "Ma Renu" (English: Mother Earth) while at the center.
-The Sri Ram Foundation was founded by Horsting and was dedicated in supported orphaned children in India.
-In India the foundation built the Sri Ram Ashram which is a home, school and medical facility for approximately 50 children.
+The Sri Ram Foundation was founded by Horsting and was dedicated in supporting orphaned children in India.
+In India, the foundation built the Sri Ram Ashram: a home, school, and medical facility for approximately 50 children.

-Horsting died on November 26, 2000 in her home in Bonny Doon, California.
+Horsting died on November 26, 2000, in her home in Bonny Doon, California.
 Her daughter, Archana Horsting is an artist and a co-founder of Kala Art Institute in Berkeley.